 Blackeye

-This new gene is a true enigma.
-We really don’t know much about this mutation except that the black-eyed color originated “randomly” in Denmark when Jesper Lund paired an Ivory with a Goldeneye (both parents had normal-looking eyes), and one Matrix was born with solid black eyes.
-Later, Graham Battison imported the Blackeye Matrix to the UK, proving it a separate trait from the Matrix gene.
+As a brief introduction, the original Blackeye originated spontaneously in Denmark when Jesper Lund paired an Ivory with a Goldeneye (both parents had normal-looking eyes).
+Only one Matrix was born with solid black eyes.
+Later, Graham Battison imported that Blackeye Matrix to the UK, proving it to be a separate inheritable trait.

 Blackeye Female.
 Besides the dark eyes, this female also displays a very unique dark head.
 We don’t know if this is caused by the blackeye gene.